zchking/docs/pages/katalon-studio/tutorials/pop_up_dialog_issue.md

 **A suggested solution for handling pop-ups using Katalon Studio:**

 To handle such pop-ups as described, you need to capture them first using the Object Spy feature in Katalon Studio.
-After that, you use “**Switch To…**” keywords of Katalon Studio to set focus to the specified pop-up as needed.
+After that, you use "**Switch To…**" keywords of Katalon Studio to set focus to the specified pop-up as needed.

 The following screenshot shows simple scripts on how to handle a pop-up using the [Switch To Window Title](https://docs.katalon.com/display/KD/%5BWebUI%5D+Switch+To+Window+Title) keyword.